How to play MP4 on Mac: Your complete guide

 - You’re trying to play a corrupted file: The MP4 file itself might be damaged or incomplete.

-- You’re using unsupported MP4 format: Some MP4 files may use codecs or settings that QuickTime doesn't support, such as certain video resolutions or audio formats.
+- You’re using an unsupported MP4 format: Some MP4 files may use codecs or settings that QuickTime doesn't support, such as certain video resolutions or audio formats.

 - Your system settings are incompatible: Specific system configurations or settings may prevent QuickTime from properly reading the MP4 file.